Acadia National Park Wedding Locations and Tips

 - Ocean Drive - 30

 - Otter Point - 30

 Acadia has a great resource here that gives all information about having your wedding inside the park, park regulations, and where to fill out and send the permit!

-Otter Cliffs has a maximum guest count of 20 but and at Otter Point you can have 30.
-The best times for ceremonies along the path are sunrise and sunset because during the day it can get a bit crowded with other hikers.
+Otter Cliff has a maximum count of 20 people and Otter Point allows up to 30.
+The best times for ceremonies at these Acadia wedding locations are sunrise and sunset because during the day it can get a bit crowded with other hikers.

 I have so many more Acadia national park wedding location favorites but I don't want to give away too many of my hidden gems so if you're interested in learning about other locations around the park or if you want to reach out about planning help click here to visit my contact page!

 Need Help Planning your Acadia National Park Wedding?

 I work with my couples to plan and photograph weddings that feel authentic to them!
 Throughout this whole process, I'll get to know you, what excites you, what makes you unique, what you love about each other, and what exactly you're looking for on your wedding day.
 Through that, I will learn how best I can capture the story of your relationship on your wedding day.
 I watch for all the little details, capturing moments you might not even realize happened until you look back on those photos.
 I want your photos to take you right back to that moment whether it be 2 days after or 60 years.

 Find more about me here or reach out and we can start planning here!